-Summary: in this tutorial, you will learn about the C pointer, which is an important concept in C programming language.
+Summary: in this tutorial, you will learn about the C pointer, an essential concept in the C programming language.
 Pointers give you a flexible and powerful way of manipulating data in your programs.

-When you define a variable, the compiler allocates the space in the memory to hold the value of that variable.
-And the memory location of that variable has a unique address.
+When you define a variable, the compiler allocates the memory space to hold that variable’s value.
+The memory location of that variable has a unique address.

 For example, when you define a variable x with the type integer: